MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 To stream IMU data from Misty to the Command Center:

 1. In the **Sensor Data** area, locate the **IMU Sensors** section.
-2. Check the box next to each data type for which you want to view data.
+2. Check the box next to **IMU Sensors** to stream all IMU sensor data.
+Alternatively, check the box next to each individual type of data you want to receive.
 3. You can see the IMU sensor's data in the corresponding field.

-### Subscribing to Actuator Data
+### Streaming Actuator Data

 1. In the **Sensor Data** area, locate the **Actuator Positions** section.
-2. Check the box next to each actuator for which you want to view data.
+2. Check the box next to **Actuator Positions** to stream all actuator position data.
+Alternatively, check the individual boxes next to the actuators you want to receive data from.
 3. You can see the actuator's position data in the corresponding **degrees** field.

-### Subscribing to Drive Encoders Data
+### Streaming Drive Encoder Data

 1. In the **Sensor Data** area, locate the **Drive Encoders** section.
-2. Check the box next to each encoder for which you want to view data.
+2. Check the box next to **Drive Encoders** to stream all drive encoder data.
+Alternatively, check the individual boxes next to the drive encoders you want to receive data from.
 3. You can see the encoder's rotation or angular velocity data in the corresponding **degrees** field.

-### Subscribing to Other WebSocket data
+### Subscribing to Other WebSockets

 Use the **Advanced Options** modal to customize WebSocket subscriptions and apply filters to the data that WebSockets send.
 Data you subscribe to using the **Advanced Options** modal streams to the web console in your browser window.